"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 I woke up at 2:00 am on Saturday, 2 June 1990, and went to the bathroom as usual.
 I had already been up once int he night, probably about an hour earlier, even though we had only gone to bed at midnight.
 I had spent the previous afternoon / evening working on some dissertation footnotes, and Gerry had cut the grass when getting home form work.
 The day had been quite hot, and we were waiting for it to cool off a bit before going to visit Ted and Dot Cleveland.
 At 7:00 pm. we stopped working, had some tuna salad while watching Jeopardy, then set out on our errand of finding some new shoes for Ger.
 After shopping, we arrived at Ted and Dot's at 8:30 p.m. and spent two hours relaxing on their back patio, drinking lemonade, and chatting about church, Ann's wedding, and the Baby coming.
 Earlier, when Dot had commented on my dress (Katy's yellow one), I made the joke that maybe if I put on one of Katy Bunder's dresses and came over and sat on Dot's newly upholstered furniture then my water would break!
 Dot said, "Don't laugh!"
 Such a thing had happened to her 37 years before when her son Teddy was born -- she was attending her own Baby Shower and her water broke onto her friend's new carpeting!
 At one point, when I pressed my rib cage in on the left side, Dot got quite nervous and asked, "What's happening?!"
 We assured her that this was just my way of alleviating heartburn -- nothing more.

 We got home at 10:50 p.m. and just idled around for an hour or so before going to sleep.
-When I got up to urinate the second time (at 2:00 a.m.)I waited for the usual feeling of being done -- which for the past few weeks had seemed more more dependent on the Baby's position than on my bladder control muscles.
+When I got up to urinate the second time (at 2:00 a.m.)
+I waited for the usual feeling of being done -- which for the past few weeks had seemed more more dependent on the Baby's position than on my bladder control muscles.
 As I stood up, however, I felt warm liquid running between my legs and knew that it was not urine!
 I realized that the slight shifting sensation I had detected at the end of urinating must have been the water breaking.
 I felt very calm and simply took a towel from beneath the sink back to bed with me.
 I remembered reading in all the books to stay relaxed for as long as possible -- continue napping if it was nighttime or doing simple errands if it was daytime.
 I was not even going to wake Ger at this stage, except that when I got back to the bedroom he was just on the way to the bathroom himself; so I told him matter - of - factly that believed the water had broken.
 He was quite drowsy and, ascertaining that I was in no discomfort, was content to go back to sleep.
 I felt content, too, though curious to see what would be happening next.
 Somehow, I was not surprised that labor was beginning.
 Although our projected due dates were 10 June (ultra sound) and 19 June (lunar month), we had predicted for some time that the Baby would not be waiting that long, not to mention that for the past few days I had been feeling more and more ready -- in an abstract way.
 For the last month I had felt more cumbersome and exhausted each day, but this was a different feeling in addition to that -- a kind of certainty that things could not go on much longer as they were, that something had to give; and, of course, that something would be the Baby!

 I slept lightly until 3:30 a.m. then woke again, took several of my favorite pre - natal books from the shelf, and went back to the bathroom to review what I should be looking for next.
 I had still felt no contractions or cramping of any kind; but I was now able to clearly see and feel the "bloody show."
 It was running out in about equal amounts with the water, and did not seem at like "mucus plug."
 Within the next hour I thoroughly soaked the first towel, a washcloth, and two more towels.
 As this was happening, I went up and down the stairs a few times, turned on a few lights, and puttered around with Marcus and Josef (the cats) for company.
 I looked through my Woman's Clinic Handbook for specific instructions about calling the doctor / hospital, but couldn't find any; and we had never discussed the last minute procedures with Dr. Downey.
 I didn't eat or drink anything (except a glass of water or two).
-I added a few things to my suitcase (a tub of Carmex, a pink T - shirt to wear home), gathered together a load of laundry, washing up the few "by hand" dishes sitting by the sink, had two bowel movements, continued leafing through my books, and finally decided to sit in the easy chair in the family room and listen to my Gamper Tapes.
+I added a few things to my suitcase (a tub of Carmex, a pink T - shirt to wear home), gathered together a load of laundry, washed up the few "by hand" dishes sitting in the sink, had two bowel movements, continued leafing through my books, and finally decided to sit in the easy chair in the family room and listen to my Gamper Tapes.
 I knew the whole series would take about an hour and fifteen minutes and thought this would be good way to pass the time until dawn, contractions, and waking Ger.

 Strangely enough, after about 15 minutes, I began to feel increasingly panicked -- instead of relaxed -- as my lower back began to ache against the chair.
 I tried sitting straight up in the chair, then opted for the floor; but I could not concentrate on the narrative at all -- let alone practice the breathing styles.
 Glancing at the TV clock (4:25 a.m.), I went into the bathroom (downstairs) and sat on the toilet for several minutes of intense pain and panic, while grabbing on to the side of the sink for support and moaning and groaning.
 I wondered if this would surely wake Ger, yet I wanted him to stay sleeping until I could understand what was happening.
 The relaxation tape was still running in the background and seemed a very disconcerting element as I grasped my own inability to follow any instructions for handling the pain better.
 I heard the tape click off just as the pain subsided and tried to pull myself together; I noticed that the TV clock now read 4:29 a.m., and I knew that I must remember that.
 I resumed my sitting position on the floor, rewound the tape to where I had left off, and finished (once again) listening to side one.
 I'm afraid I discontinued my project here, not going on to sides two, three & four.

 Instead I climbed the stairs and felt more water / mucus oozing out (I had noticed this sensation of increased flow a few times during the hour -- particularly when going up or down the stairs.
 So I had associated it with that particular movement / posture, failing entirely to realize that those slight squeezes were the closest thing to early contractions that I was ever going to have).
 At the top of the stairs, I made the decision to have a shower rather than wake Ger.
 Once in the shower, since I felt fairly well, I went ahead to wash my hair and shave my legs -- partly out of vanity, I guess, and partly just to pass the time.
 I felt much better now, but not like restricting myself in my nightgown again (my giant T - shirt dress).
 Instead, I wrapped in a sheet from the linen closet, went into the guest room, and leaned against the window by my desk.
 Although a muggy, stormy day was on the way, at this time the breeze was gentle and balmy.
-I looked out at the bare beginning of dawn and though, with absolute certainty, "This is going to be our Baby's birthday, June 2nd."
+I looked out at the bare beginning of dawn and thought, with absolute certainty, "This is going to be our Baby's birthday, June 2nd."

 I was overwhelmed by the feeling that I had somehow known this for a million years but had just been waiting for the day to arrive in order to know it once again.
 I leaned against my desk chair and felt like the first one awake on Christmas -- or the feeling that always comes when I've been awake for just a few seconds on my own birthday -- today's my birthday! -- that moment of deep awareness that the story of your future was actually already written long ago.
 I had felt very little "intuition" of any kind throughout the pregnancy, such as whether I was carrying a boy or a girl; but at this point, I somehow knew for sure that this Baby was very near to being born.
 I had an unmistakable feeling that the birth was only a few hours away, that I was not in for a very long labor -- and it turned out that my "intuition" was right!